GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ```

 Here, the same performance consideration applies: prefer `FactoryBot.build_stubbed` over `FactoryBot.create` whenever possible.

-#### 🚫 Validator layer
+### 🚫 Validator layer

 The validator layer is responsible to check the data that is been passed to the database.
-Here we want to assert if the validator is setting the errors properly according to the parameters validation rules.
+Here we want to assert whether the validator is setting the errors properly according to the parameters validation rules.

-Always cover all edge cases for possible types as this can avoid a lot of validation problems, which won't be necessarily tested in outer players.
+Always cover all edge cases for possible types as this can avoid a lot of validation problems, which won't be necessarily tested in outer layers.

 ```ruby
 module Validators